Times-0/Register-cp/README.md

 Edit your MySQL data and reCaptcha secret key in the php file.

 Edit `create > ajax > index.php : line 17 to 25`, to match your credentials.

+## activation
+To enable account activation, you have to edit email smtp details, and change `create.localhost` domain in php to your domain, so users can activate their account.

 # Usage
 Visit [create.yourdomain.com](http://create.localhost/) and enjoy your register!